 |Chamber Volume||4,579 in3 (75.03 dm3)|

-Lower figure for guns fired at 45 degree elevation while the higher figure is for firing at or near the loading angle.
+- ^The lower ROF figure is for guns fired at 45 degree elevation while the higher figure is for firing at or near the loading angle.

 |Projectile Types and Weights||AP (1924): 276.2 lbs.
 (125.3 kg)